aleshaleksey/fansys23/quick-start.md

 Fourthly, a character chooses a save with which they are proficient.
 This will help defend them against some nasty stuff, so choose carefully.

 Lastly, a character gains 3 level points.
 Level points are spent on gaining abilities.
 These range from extra save proficiencies, to sword arts and spell casting, and much more.
-A level point can also be exchanged for 3 skill points or a +1 increase to any stat.
+A level point can also be exchanged for 3 skill points or a +1 increase to any stat (although no stat can exceed 24 for a character).
 For a list of abilities see the "[Abilities](abilities.md)" chapter.

 ___
 ### Stamina and Mana dice and HP